Crownles-s/Debroop_phase2/picoctf/Reverse-engineering.md

 debugger0_a
 ```
 - Then, I searched how to get the contents of the file to look for the main function as asked.
 - Sources suggested using objdump or readelf.
-Using objdump -d because description asks to disassemble/
+Using objdump -d because description asks to disassemble.
 ```
 objdump -d debugger0_a
 ```